jax-ml/jax-ai-stack/docs/JAX_porting_HF_model.md

 +++ {"id": "6ToKOCWIPJl1"}

-Note that the weights are stored in bfloat16.
+Note that the weights are stored as `bfloat16`.

 +++ {"id": "vQ7Bmvj70jjA"}